alpaca-core/alpaca-core-sdk/doc/dev/dev-env.md

 We use Windows 11, but the setup will likely work for Windows 10 as well.

-We support to development environments on Windows: Visual Studio and VS Code.
+On Windows we recommend using Visual Studio or VS Code.

 Install the following software (we recommend using Chocolatey, Scoop, or WinGet, but manually is also fine):